Edddush/Edddush/README.md

 # Checkout my portfolio *[eddydushime.com](https://eddydushime.com)*.

-## Education (Graduating Spring 2024)
+## Education
-- Graduated with a Bachelor of Computing in Computer Science with an emphasis in Mathematics
+- Graduated June 2024 with a Bachelor of Computing in Computer Science with an emphasis in Mathematics
 - Consistently achieving top grades and remaining on the Dean’s Honours List for all academic semesters

 ## Technical Skills